-1. Labor: although labor returned to 99% of pre-pandemic rates, this crisis existed before COVID with layoffs and early retirement.
+Although labor returned to 99% of pre-pandemic rates, this crisis existed before COVID with layoffs and early retirement.
 Until the labor market eases up, construction planners will continue to struggle.

 With all steel on allocation, some backlogged for 8 to 12 months, commercial builders struggle to buy metal trusses for floors and roofs.
 Many contractors opt to hand-frame roofs; this requires limited expertise (see point #1).

-4. Steel: prices continue to climb due to short supply and high demand.
+Prices continue to climb due to short supply and high demand.
 Builders have to wait longer and pay more for steel, whether for hardware, doors, or rebar.

-5. Windows: the slowed supply chain holds up windows across the country.
+The slowed supply chain holds up windows across the country.
 Many homes only need windows before new owners can move into them.
 Lead times to get metal and glass can extend 10 to 12 weeks, even on purchased materials.

 The good news?
 Technology can help!Get a live demo from hh2 Cloud Services